Stabilizing Automorphisms of Quantum Affine Space

 \subsection{Structure of Graded Automorphism Group}

 Jin~\cite{Jin} elegantly presented the graded automorphism group $\Aut_{\gr}(S_\q(V))$ as a semidirect product.
-We give a short proof of an equivalent structure using \cref{SemiDirectProducts}.
-We use this approach to decompose the automorphism group in terms of potentially smaller automorphism groups, see \cref{ConstantOffDiagonalBlocks}, \cref{DirectProductDecomp}, and \cref{TensorProductAutos}.
+We give a short proof of an equivalent structure using the Splitting Lemma for groups (see~\cref{SemiDirectProducts}).
+We use this approach to decompose the group of graded automorphisms in terms of potentially smaller graded automorphism groups, see \cref{ConstantOffDiagonalBlocks}, \cref{DirectProductDecomp}, and \cref{TensorProductAutos}.
 Our formulation allows us to directly leverage the fact that the acting permutation group permutes blocks of the same size, making it easy to express as a subgroup of a product of symmetric groups read off immediately from the matrix $\q$.
 Using this fact, we recharacterize the graded automorphism group in terms of maximal subgroups of a permutation group with an orbit condition.

 The graded automorphism group is a semidirect product of two types of automorphisms: The first preserves the subspaces of $V$ spanned by basis elements corresponding to identical rows in $\q$ and the second permutes these subspaces.
-We fix a \(n \times n\) quantum parameter matrix \(\q\) defining $S_\q(V)$ and make heavy use of a partition from \cite[Definition 3.1]{KKZ}:
+We fix an \(n \times n\) quantum parameter matrix \(\q\) defining $S_\q(V)$ and make heavy use of a partition from \cite[Definition 3.1]{KKZ}:

 \begin{definition} {\em Let \(\p_\q\) be the partition of \([n] = \{1, \ldots ,n\}\) with \(i \sim j\) if the $i$-th and $j$-th rows of \(\q\) are identical, i.e., \(q_{im} = q_{jm}\) for all \(m\), in which case we say $i$ and $j$ {\em lie in the same block of $\q$}. } \end{definition}